ucla-data-archive/GradWritingCtr-DataManagement/dataManagementAdvancedResearch.md

 * UCLA Library Data Science Center / Social Science Data Archive
 * The role of data in your research
 * Reference and Data Discovery
-* Resources, tools and support available to students at UCLA
+* Resources, tools and support available to researchers and students at UCLA
 * Publishing and Data Management Plans

 .footnote[Graduate Writing Center    Summer 2018]